mturki/Spatula/README.md

 1) Copy your fonts to the `assets/fonts/` folder

-Create a new class that implements `TypefaceMapper` You have to return the file name for each font if.
+Create a new class that implements `TypefaceMapper` You have to return the desired file name for each font index.
 Do not forget to fill in the file extension!

 ```java
 public class Font implements TypefaceMapper {